aryamanpandya99/computer_vision/README.md

-# Computer Vision
+# Computer Vision Projects

-This repo represents the projects I'm working on while self-guidedly taking CS231n: Deep Learning for Computer Vision from Stanford University on YouTube.
-This course is one of many I will be taking over the next year to put myself through sorts of a self-guided masters program.
-Other repos will contain code from projects for other classes.
+This repository contains projects related to Computer Vision, completed as part of the self-guided CS231n: Deep Learning for Computer Vision course from Stanford University on YouTube.
+The projects in this repository represent one of many courses that the author will be taking over the next year as part of a self-guided Master's program.

-As of the time of this commit, CS231n is the only course I've worked on so far.
-The rest include but aren't limited to: Artificial Inteligence- Principles & techniques, Natural language understanding with Deep Learning, Reinforcement learning and so on.

-**Prerequisites to run notebooks:**
+The repository currently only contains two projects related to CS231n, but the author plans to add more projects related to other courses such as Artificial Intelligence- Principles & Techniques, Natural Language Understanding with Deep Learning, Reinforcement Learning, and others.

+## Prerequisites

+To run the notebooks in this repository, you will need the following:

-1. Python 3.7 or greater
+- Python 3.7 or greater
-2. numpy
+- numpy
-3. PyTorch
+- PyTorch
-4. cuda enabled NVIDIA GPU (or access to one through a VM) (or __extreme__ patience)
+- A CUDA enabled NVIDIA GPU (or access to one through a VM), or the patience to use a CPU
-5. Torchvision
+- Torchvision
-6. Jupyter Notebooks or Google Colab
+- Jupyter Notebooks or Google Colab

-The above list is not comprehensive but lists the main building blocks for most projects in this repo.
-Check import lists in notebooks to find out most specifically what libraries/modules you need.
+The above list is not comprehensive, but lists the main requirements for most projects in this repository.
+Check the import lists in the notebooks for specific libraries and modules needed for each project.

-Hopefully as you navigate from Project 1 to Project N (right now N = 2 but hopefully by the time someone's reading this, N > 2) you'll notice profound growth and maturity.
+## Projects

-**Update 10/13/22**: The plan for the project progression is as follows- Projects 1-5 will focus on choosing breakthrough papers in classification/detection/segmentation/generative modeling, and recreating their proposed architectures to tackle some arbitrary dataset.
-This will act as the foundational layer of my programming experience, familiairizing myself with techniques, tools, and architectures.
-Projects after that will be more abstract, and reflect more creativity and problem solving experience.
+The projects in this repository focus on breakthrough papers in classification, detection, segmentation, and generative modeling, recreating their proposed architectures to tackle arbitrary datasets.
+The first five projects will act as a foundational layer for programming experience, familiarizing the author with techniques, tools, and architectures.
+Projects after that will be more abstract, reflecting more creativity and problem-solving experience.

+## License

+This repository is licensed under the MIT License.
+See the LICENSE file for details.

+## Acknowledgments

+- CS231n: Deep Learning for Computer Vision course from Stanford University
+- PyTorch community
+- Jupyter community